COMPONENTS OF AN IEP

 - Summarizes and translates evaluation results in clear, understandable language.

-- Health: Consider the health needs of the student and if a health plan is needed.
+- Health: Consider the health need(s) of the learner and if an individual health plan is needed.

 Establish Annual Goals

-IEP teams need to establish measurable annual goal(s) to meet the student’s individual needs which result from the student’s disability and enable the student to be involved and progress in the general curriculum.
+IEP teams need to establish measurable annual goal(s) to meet the learner’s individual needs which result from the learner’s disability and enable the learner to be involved and progress in the general curriculum.

 Annual goals should:

-- Outline what a student can reasonably be expected to accomplish within a 12-month period with the provision of special education services and supports.
+- Outline what a learner can reasonably be expected to accomplish within a 12-month period with the provision of special education services and supports.

-- Guide the specially designed instruction for the student.
+- Guide the specially designed instruction for the learner.

 - Align with the information in the PLAAFP.

-- Address the postsecondary needs identified in the PLAAFP and link to a postsecondary expectation for transition-age students (beginning the year the student turns 14 years old).
+- Address the postsecondary needs identified in the PLAAFP and link to a postsecondary expectation for transition-age learners (beginning the year the learner turns 14 years old).
 A goal may link to more than one of the postsecondary expectations for living, learning, and working.

 All annual IEP goals must include: